 What You'll Learn In This Recipe

-- My favorite type of bread to serve with dipping oils
+- My favorite type of bread to serve with dipping oil.

 Each of the ingredients in the balsamic dipping oil recipe plays an important role in the flavor.
 Let's chat about each ingredient:

-- Balsamic vinegar: No need to buy an expensive balsamic vinegar for this recipe.
-The balsamic adds a rich color to the dish and a bit of sweet/tartness
+- Balsamic vinegar: No need to buy expensive balsamic vinegar for this recipe.
+The balsamic adds a rich color to the dish and a bit of sweetness/tartness.

-- Extra virgin olive oil: This is the base to our dipping oil!
-Feel free to add a touch more olive oil if there are too any spices for your liking.
+- Extra virgin olive oil: This is the base of our dipping oil.
+Feel free to add a touch more olive oil if there are too many spices for your liking.

-- Lemon juice: Lemon juice adds a nice touch of aciditiy to the dish.
+- Lemon juice: Lemon juice adds a nice touch of acidity to the dish.
 I prefer freshly squeezed!

 - Garlic: I suggest purchasing a whole garlic bulb, and mincing up a few cloves.

 - Morton kosher salt: Feel free to adjust the salt to your personal taste.